elivz/vz_url/README.markdown

 VZ URL
 ======

-A fieldtype for the EE2 or EE 1.6+ with the [FieldFrame](http://brandon-kelly.com/fieldframe) extension.
+A fieldtype for Expression Engine 2.
 Also compatible with Pixel & Tonic Matrix and Low Variables.

 VZ URL displays a textbox where the user can enter a URL.
 When the user leaves the field, it will ping the URL they entered and display an error message if it doesn't find a valid webpage there.